vscode-neovim/vscode-neovim/README.md

     This is normal.
 -   File/tab/window management (`:w`/`:q`/etc) commands are substituted and mapped to vscode actions.
 If you're using some custom commands/custom mappings to them, you might need to rebind them to call vscode actions instead.
-See reference links below for examples if you want to use custom keybindings/commands. **DO NOT** use vim `:w`, etc in scripts/keybindings, they won't work.
+See reference links below for examples if you want to use custom keybindings/commands. **do not** use vim `:w`, etc in scripts/keybindings, they won't work.
 -   On a Mac, the <kbd>h</kbd>, <kbd>j</kbd>, <kbd>k</kbd> and <kbd>l</kbd> movement keys may not repeat when held, to fix this open Terminal and execute the following command: